 The idea of a cubby house stems from imagination itself.
 The first publicly known cubby house usage was in JM Barrie’s Peter Pan in 1904.
 A Lost Boy in Neverland shoots Wendy Darling from the sky in the play.
 Peter Pan and the Lost Boys built a small house around her to keep her safe.
 This idea was inspired by a little white shed behind JM Barrie’s house where he grew up.

 Toy makers jumped at the opportunity to create these for children in their homes.
 These are known as a “Wendy House” in the UK, but can also be referred to as a playhouse, clubhouse or, of course, a cubby house or just “cubbies” like here in Australia.
 The original cubby houses in Australia were built by hand, usually by the kids themselves with some grown-up help.
 They were constructed with scrap materials.
 They did not last very long, with many tending to last through one season before needing to be put up again.

 While part of the experience was being able to create a cubby house, safety quickly became a concern for many parents.
-They weren’t built to any specific safety standard and could be very unstable.
+They weren’t built to any specific safety standard and could be unstable.
 Splinters from wood and exposed sharp edges and nails would make many cubby houses unsafe.
-There was an identified need for cubby houses that were safe for children to use and that were also built-to-last, so they can be used year after year.
+There was an identified need for safe cubby houses for children to use and built to last so they could be used year after year.

-Cubbies today can be extremely unique, as many are custom made, such as those from Aarons Outdoor Living.
-They are constructed with treated, non-arsenic wood, so you have the reassurance that your child’s cubby house is constructed with safe materials by experts.
+Cubbies today can be highly unique, as many are custom-made, such as those from Aarons Outdoor Living.
+They are constructed with treated, non-arsenic wood, so you have the reassurance that your child’s cubby house is built with safe materials by experts.
 They are sturdy structures with children’s safety at the forefront of their construction.